The Best Vitamins and Supplements That Won't Upset a Sensitive Stomach

 Advertisement

-To counteract this reaction, first, make sure you're taking the supplement as directed on the label — most vitamins should not be taken on an empty stomach.
+To counteract this reaction, first, make sure you're taking the supplement as directed on the label — many vitamins should not be taken on an empty stomach.
 Also, talk to your doctor to figure out if nausea is your body's way of signaling that your system is overloaded with one (or more) of the three common culprits (iron, vitamin C and/or vitamin D).

 Advertisement